Cryptographic Options for CAs

 CSPs are hardware and software components of Windows operating systems that provide generic cryptographic functions.
 CSPs can be written to provide a variety of encryption and signature algorithms.

-Key storage providers can provide strong key protection on computers running Windows Server 2008 R2, Windows Server 2008, Windows 7, or Windows Vista.
+Key storage providers can provide strong key protection on computers running Windows Vista or Windows Server 2008.

 On the Configure Cryptography page of the CA setup process, you can configure the following options:

 - Select a cryptographic service provider.
-Windows Server 2008 R2 and Windows Server 2008 include a number of CSPs, and additional CSPs or key storage providers can be added.
-In Windows Server 2008 R2 and Windows Server 2008, the provider list includes the name of the algorithm.
+Windows Server 2008 includes a number of CSPs, and additional CSPs or key storage providers can be added.
+In Windows Server 2008, the provider list includes the name of the algorithm.
 All providers with a number sign (#) in the name are Cryptography Next Generation (CNG) providers.
 CNG providers can support multiple asymmetric algorithms.
 CSPs can implement only a single algorithm.

 For more information, see Cryptography Next Generation (http://go.microsoft.com/fwlink/?LinkID=85480).